 - advertising for tenants

 - bank charges

-- body corporate fees and charges
+- body corporate fees and charges\

 - cleaning

 - council rates

 - electricity and gas

 - gardening and lawn mowing

-- in-house audio/video service charges
+- in-house audio and video service charges

-- insurance:
+- insurance

 - building

 - contents

 - public liability

-- interest on loans
+- interest on loans\

-- land tax
+- Iand tax

-- lease document expenses:
+- lease document expenses\

 - preparation

 - registration

 - stamp duty

-- legal expenses (excluding acquisition costs and borrowing costs)
+- legal expenses\ (excluding acquisition costs and borrowing costs)

-- mortgage discharge expenses
+- mortgage discharge expenses\

 - pest control

-- property agent's fees and commission
+- property agents fees and commissions

 - quantity surveyor's fees

-- repairs and maintenance
+- repairs and maintenance\

 - secretarial and bookkeeping fees

 - security patrol fees

-- servicing costs for example, servicing a water heater
+- servicing costs, for example, servicing a water heater

 - stationery and postage

 - telephone calls and rental

 - tax-related expenses

-- travel and car expenses:
+- travel and car expenses\

 - rent collection

 - inspection of property

 - maintenance of property

 - water charges.

-You can claim a deduction for these expenses only if you actually incur them.
-Deductions marked with an asterisk () are discussed in detail on the following pages.
+You can claim a deduction for these expenses only if you actually incur them and they are not paid by the tenant.
+Deductions marked with an asterisk (\) are discussed in detail on the following pages.